AlexandrBasan/gem_destroy_all/README.md

 TODO: Simple gem for quick add destroy all method for all models.

+<b>Attention!!!.
+This gem delete all records from database without confirmation!!!</b>

 ## Installation

 Add this line to your application's Gemfile: